broadinstitute/catch/README.md

 ## Dependencies

-hybsel_design is tested under Python 2.7, but should also work under Python 2.6 and newer versions.
-It requires NumPy; it is tested with NumPy 1.9.0, but should work with other versions as well.
+hybsel_design is tested under Python 3.5, but should also work under earlier versions of Python 3.
+It requires NumPy; it is tested with NumPy 1.9.0.

 ## Install and Develop